Skip navigation

 Watch for These Furnace Problems This Winter

-White smoke comes out of a house's chimney on a winter day.The more you rely on your furnace this winter, the more stress it is going to undergo.
+Smoke rising from a chimney on a snow-covered roof under a clear blue sky, indicating home heating.The more you rely on your furnace this winter, the more stress it is going to undergo.
 That’s just a fact.
 But this does increase the odds of problems cropping up over time, especially if you skipped maintenance this year!
 Maintenance allows our technicians to fully inspect, clean, and adjust your heating system to make sure it performs as efficiently and safely as possible throughout the winter and the years to come.

 Well for one, it’s not too late to schedule it now, so give us a call!
 In the meantime, read on for some signs to look out for that indicates you may have a problem.